2021 Mediterranean oil spill: Environment and health

 Numerous sea animals such as fish, turtles and seabirds were found washed up and covered with a black, sticky film.
 The entire ecosystem of the coast may have been damaged for decades.
 Cleanup will take months to years, officials said, at the estimated cost of tens of millions of shekels.
 The Israel Nature and Parks Authority described the maritime pollution as the worst natural disaster in years.

 The Tyre Coast Nature Reserve had approximately two tons of tar, much of which was hidden under the sand.
-The reserve is as an important nesting site for endangered loggerhead and green sea turtles..
+The reserve is as an important nesting site for endangered loggerhead and green sea turtles.
 Many other damaged beaches in southern Lebanon are also important habitats for the turtles and other creatures.
 A young fin whale about 17 meters that washed up dead on a beach in the south of Israel, was found to have black liquid in its lungs.
 Numerous coral reefs on Israel's coast were covered with a layer of tar.
 According to the Israel Nature and Parks Authority, this endangers the existence of a rare sea snail that was recently rediscovered.

 Several volunteers taking part in the massive clean-up operation complained of malaise after inhaling toxic fumes and were taken to hospitals.

 Investigations

 According to the official Israeli investigation, the spilled oil originated from the tanker Emerald which was going from Iran to Syria.
 Black Cube private intelligence company said that the ship is owned by the Syrian Malah family via a complex structure of shell companies.
-The tanker was insured by UAE-based Islamic P&I club, which “is solely used by Iranian ship owners that cannot find cover elsewhere” according to Lloyd’s List.
+The tanker was insured by the UAE-based Islamic P&I club, which “is solely used by Iranian ship owners that cannot find cover elsewhere” according to Lloyd’s List.